Premarital/Prenuptial Agreements

 Make informed decisions about your marriage with a prenuptial agreement.

 Is a premarital agreement a good idea?
 Under Virginia law, marriage brings certain rights and responsibilities that may not make sense or seem fair to a couple--and they only realize what rights they’ve lost when it’s too late.
 For instance, spouses may lose the right to claim an inheritance as separate property in a divorce if they don’t know how to properly preserve that right during the marriage.
 Second marriages or family-owned businesses involve unique considerations of other people who may be impacted by the marriage.
-A prenuptial agreement helps to resolve and protect important interests before they might be irrevocably changed by marriage.
+Prenuptial agreements ("prenups") help to resolve and protect important interests before they might be irrevocably changed by marriage.

 There are specific limits to the contents of a premarital agreement under Virginia law, so it is important to work with knowledgeable counsel to make sure the agreement protects your interests while remaining enforceable.
-The attorneys at Mullett Dove Meacham & Bradley have worked with many clients on crafting prenuptial agreements that help a marriage get off to a good start.
-Contact us to set up a consultation for your premarital agreement needs.
+The attorneys at Mullett Dove & Bradley Family Law, PLLC have worked with many clients on crafting prenuptial agreements that help a marriage get off to a good start.
+Contact us to set up a consultation for your premarital agreement ("prenup") needs.

 Schedule a Consultation